Sikorsky MH-53: HH-53C

-A total of 44 HH-53Cs were built, with introduction to service in August 1968.
+44 HH-53Cs were built, with introduction to service in August 1968.
 Late in the Vietnam War they were fitted with countermeasures pods to deal with heat-seeking missiles.
 As with the HH-53B, the HH-53C was also used for covert operations and snagging reentry capsules, as well as snagging reconnaissance drones.
 A few were assigned to support the Apollo space program, standing by to recover an Apollo capsule in case of a launchpad abort, though such an accident never happened.

-In addition to the HH-53Cs, the Air Force obtained 20 CH-53C helicopters for more general transport work.
-The CH-53C was apparently very similar to the HH-53C, even retaining the rescue hoist, the most visible difference being that the CH-53C did not have an in-flight refueling probe.
+The Air Force obtained 20 CH-53C helicopters for more general transport work.
+The CH-53C was very similar to the HH-53C, even retaining the rescue hoist, the most visible difference being that the CH-53C did not have an in-flight refueling probe.
 Since CH-53Cs were used for covert operations, they were armed and armored like HH-53Cs.
 A good number of Super Jollies were converted into Pave Low special-operations helicopters.
 PAVE or Pave is an Air Force code name for a number of weapons systems using advanced electronics.